 These three betting sites are all dedicated to building their brand in Canada.
-You may have noticed Sports Interaction advertising their site on SportsNet or Bodog advertising on the big screen at the Eaton Centre in downtown Toronto.
+You may have noticed the sites advertising on national television.
 This brand advertising, along with each of the sites commitment to providing the best betting experience to Canadians has allowed me to confidently recommend each of the sites to Canadian bettors.

 Recent Basketball Articles

 Different Basketball Bets

 Basketball is such a high scoring game with so many different stat lines for both the team and the players that there is a seemingly endless amount of bets that can be made throughout a basketball game.
 For the sake of this page I’m going to be focusing on the three most popular basketball game bets: spread betting, moneyline bets and over/under bets.
 I will also be touching on the different basketball prop bets and futures wagers you can make.

 This is the most common form of basketball betting.
 It allows teams to be put on an even playing field and you can wager on whether you think either team will exceed their expectations and overcome their handicap.

 In this example the Toronto Raptors are 3 point favourites over the Golden State Warriors.
 This means that the Raptors must win by 4 or more points for a bet on Toronto to win.
 On the flip side, a spread bet on the Warriors is a winner if they either win the game outright or lose by 1 or 2 points.
 If the game ends with Toronto ahead by 3 points then the spread bets are a push and you will have your wager amount returned.